hashicorp/terraform-provider-awscc/docs/resources/ivs_stage.md

 <a id="nestedatt--auto_participant_recording_configuration"></a>
 ### Nested Schema for `auto_participant_recording_configuration`

-Required:

-- `storage_configuration_arn` (String) ARN of the StorageConfiguration resource to use for individual participant recording.

 Optional:

 - `media_types` (Set of String) Types of media to be recorded.
 Default: AUDIO_VIDEO.
+- `storage_configuration_arn` (String) ARN of the StorageConfiguration resource to use for individual participant recording.

 <a id="nestedatt--tags"></a>
 ### Nested Schema for `tags`

-Required:
+Optional:

 - `key` (String)
 - `value` (String)